mpenney99/zustand-computed-property/README.md

 Another TypeScript-friendly computed middleware for Zustand. `computed` properties can be defined directly in the store.
 Computed properties are then accessible both inside and outside the store just like any other property!

 How does it work?
-The quick answer is [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) magic.
-The store state is wrapped in a Proxy object that on property access, checks for resolvable values and evaluates them, returning the result.
+Internally, computed values are functions, that are tagged with a unique `symbol`.
+The store state is then wrapped in a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object which resolves computed properties on property accesss.

 ## Installation